popphp/pop-acl/README.md

 ----------------

 If you want more fine-grain control over permissions and who is allowed to do what, you can use assertions.
-First, define the assertion class, which extends the AssertionInterface.
+First, define the assertion class, which implements the AssertionInterface.
 In this example, we want to check that the user "owns" the resource via a matching user ID.

 ```php